-While responding to the question what could have been different if students were in their home countries, 92 percent responded to this question and out of them 79 percent mentioned receiving family support (absent in Melbourne), social support (59 percent), following financial support and community engagement (31 percent each).
+While responding to the question what could have been different if students were in their home countries, 92 percent responded to this question and out of them 79 percent mentioned receiving family support (absent in Melbourne), social support (59 percent), following community engagement (41 percent) and financial support (31 percent).
 Whereas according to 8.2 percent there could have been no difference if they were at their home countries.
 Family and social support during crisis carries a significant value which help to lessen the impact.

-Inclusion of International Student's Problems in Government's Response to COVID

-Overall 64 percent students opined that problems of international students were not included in the Victorian government's COVID-19 response following the 20 percent who had opposite opinion, and 16 percent had no knowledge.
+Inclusion of International Student's Problems in Government's Response to COVIDOverall 64 percent students said that problems of international students were not included in the Victorian government's COVID-19 response following the 20 percent who had opposite opinion, and 16 percent had no knowledge.